How Should We Address Unauthorized Absences and Tardiness at Work?

 roger cadion

-you can always enforce penalty if one is included in your policy. otherwise labor complaint will surely follows.
+You can always enforce a penalty if one is included in your policy.
+Otherwise, a labor complaint will surely follow.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute